MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Saving AE from unexpected reconstruction

-To introduce the proposed PRE and APRE function, the loss function of the conventional AE will be derived from the probability perspective.
-Then it will be proved that the mechanism of AE can be explained as predicting the reconstruction probability distribution of the input $\mathbf{x}$ as follows.
-Assuming the distribution is the isotropic multivariate Gaussian distribution, Eq. \ref{eq4} is established:
+The optimization target of AE can be interpreted as maximizing the reconstruction likelihood with certain underlying probability distribution according to the data noise or randomness.
+Assuming the distribution is the diagonal multivariate Gaussian distribution, Eq. \ref{eq4} is established: